yxlow07/yxlow07.github.io/content/blog/naic.md

 ## Evaluation and Results <a name="evaluation-and-results"></a>

 We managed to achieve `validation accuracy` of `98%` and `test accuracy` of `100%`.
-Classification report and confusion matrix is shown below:
+The classification report and confusion matrix are shown below:

 ![](/images/naic-validation-classification-report.png)

 ![](/images/naic-validation-batch-test.png)

 ## Conclusion and Future Work <a name="conclusion-and-future-work"></a>
-We were extremely satisfied with the results of our model, huge shout out to my teammates who gathered this insane amount of data, helped with market research and brought us _kuih_ at 6.30 a.m. for our presentation.
+We were extremely satisfied with the results of our model; huge shout out to my teammates who gathered this insane amount of data, helped with market research and brought us _kuih_ at 6.30 a.m. for our presentation.

-#### Market Value and etc.
+#### Market Value etc.

-In _kuihs_ shop in Malaysia, we notice there is a lack of manpower in the kitchen, as there is a need for a lot of manpower handling the payments as not all employees are proficient with kuih recognising.
-By talking to a few shop owners around KL and Penang, they expressed interest in this project as it helps automate the process of buying _kuihs_, allowing more workers to focus on producing high quality _kuihs_.
+In the _kuihs_ shop in Malaysia, we notice there is a lack of manpower in the kitchen, as there is a need for a lot of manpower handling the payments, as not all employees are proficient with kuih recognition.
+By talking to a few shop owners around KL and Penang, they expressed interest in this project as it helps automate the process of buying _kuihs_, allowing more workers to focus on producing high-quality _kuihs_.

 #### GitHub Repository